Q&A

 No. Untamed Feast dried wild mushrooms must be reconstituted and then cooked.
 Cooking is an alchemy, breaking down hard to digest materials and unlocking the flavor of the mushrooms.
 There are a few exceptions to this rule, like porcini, that are excellent raw, in small amounts, when just out of the ground.

 Our products have a shelf-life between 14 months and 2 years.
-See storage section.
+Date is indicated on the back of you package.

 Wild mushrooms are hard to find and hard to get.
 It takes a great deal of resources to predict and prepare for each upcoming season.
 It is expensive, time consuming, and labour intensive to gather, dry, and process high quality wild ingredients within the short harvest season.
 Harsh weather, bugs, isolation, access, and wildlife are just some of the elements at play in a wild harvest.
 Since these mushrooms cannot be farmed, mother nature’s generosity and good luck are major factors in every harvest cycle.
 We can’t simply plant more.

-Sometimes, yes.
-However fresh mushrooms perish easily and do not transport well.
+Nope.
+Fresh mushrooms perish easily and do not transport well.
 Since mushrooms are 90% water, the dried product has much more flavor, (think raisin and grape).
-The concentrated flavour of dried mushrooms is better product for soups, sauces, gravies, risotto.
+The concentrated flavour of dried mushrooms is actually better product for soups, sauces, gravies, risotto.

 Yes!
-Compare a wild mushroom to an apple.
-The apple contains seeds and the mushroom spore.
+Well explained by this metaphor.
 Apples are the fruit of a tree and mushrooms are the fruiting body of mycelium; a filament-like, underground network that connects and feeds the tree roots to one another.
 When the mycelium is stressed (like in the case of a forest fire or other instances of soil disturbance) it produces its fruit.
 Picking the mushroom does not destroy the mycelium, just as picking the apple does not destroy the tree.
-The apple seeds are contained in the core of the fruit and must be scattered by birds and humans, the spore, which numbers in the billions per mushroom, disperses easily like dust in the wind.
+The apple seeds are contained in the core of the fruit and must be scattered by birds and humans.
+Mushroom spore, which numbers in the billions per mushroom, disperses easily like dust in the wind.

 See our shipping information.